-Faculty and Program Needs
+Program and Faculty Needs

-Oregon early childhood degree programs experience challenges related to time and resources required to fulfill faculty responsibilities, as well as the need for faculty members with specific expertise and who represent diverse racial and ethnic backgrounds.
-Inconsistent articulation was also a challenge reported by the majority of associate degree program leads.
-Early childhood faculty members are also in need of resources to support their ability to participate in professional development and program planning.
+Washington early childhood degree programs experience challenges related to the recognition and valuation of the early childhood education field and resources necessary to support student learning.
+Program leads and faculty members also identified the need for faculty members with specific expertise and who represent diverse racial and ethnic backgrounds.
+Early childhood faculty members are likewise in need of resources to support their ability to participate in professional development and program planning.

-What we asked about faculty- and program-related challenges:
+What we asked about program- and faculty-related challenges: